Emily Stowe Scholars Program

 #ESSPShapers

-Shayna Sharma, seen from the chest up, wearing a white blouse and long black hair
+Shayna Sharma, wearing floral blouse with long black hair

 Shayna Sharma

-Sruti Prabakaran, seen from the chest up, wearing a black blouse and long black hair
+Nya Blades, seen from the chest up, wearing a blue t-shirt and long black hair

 Sruti Prabakaran